 When driving self-drilling screws, do not use too much pressure.
 Using too much pressure will create too much heat on the screw point and can also cause point burnout.
 Use just enough pressure to keep the screw steady, push the trigger to the desired rpm, and then push the screw into the material.

-A Self-Drilling Screw Must Be Harder Than The Material That It's Going Into.
+A Self-Drilling Screw Must Be Harder Than the Material It's Going Into.

 is the leading global source of model codes and standards and building safety solutions and includes product evaluation.
 The standards of the ICC are used to ensure products have been thoroughly tested for quality and the manufacturer has passed all quality tests.